Jc-alt logo

 AspectTime ComplexitySpace ComplexityTime RemarksSpace Remarks

-Solution 1: Prefix and Postfix O(n) - Array/In Place Transformations
+Solution 2: Result Array - Array/In Place Transformations

 def productExceptSelf(self, nums: List[int]) -> List[int]:

-# (product except self of i) = (prefix of i) * (postfix of i)
+# calculate product except self for i = (prefix of i) * (postfix of i)

 return res